Error-Resilient Fast Entangling Gates for Scalable Ion-Trap Quantum Processors: Error analysis

 We also compare the achievable gate fidelities for gates optimized in chains with different numbers of ions in Fig.~\ref{fig:SDK_errors}(b).
 In longer ion chains, keeping the ion separation constant reduces the center-of-mass motional frequency, resulting in a larger Lamb-Dicke parameter; $\eta = 0.18$ in the $40$-ion chain compared to $\eta = 0.1$ in the $10$-ion chain.
 As the motional state errors scale with $\eta^{2}$, we observe more significant degradation in the fidelity of the gate in the $40$-ion chain.
 In Raman SDK implementations, the Lamb-Dicke parameter can be reduced by decreasing the Raman beam angle to the transverse axis (e.g. $\theta \approx 17^{\circ}$ would result in $\eta = 0.1$ for a $40$-ion chain).

 Current experiments achieve SDK fidelities around $99\%$ \cite{johnsonUltrafastCreationLarge2017, hussainUltrafastHighRepetition2016, johnsonSensingAtomicMotion2015} which is sufficient to perform gates with fidelities of $95\%$ in long ion chains for $\eta \sim 0.1$ provided population inversion errors can be suppressed.
 Furthermore, existing theoretical Raman SDK schemes suggest SDKs can be implemented with $99.99\%$ fidelities \cite{mizrahiQuantumControlQubits2014}, which would reduce 2Q gate errors to the $10^{-3}$ level.
+Alternatively, recent proposals based on optimized CW SDK schemes suggest this error can be further improved, limited only by spontaneous emission at the $10^{-7}$ level \cite{liuHighFidelityRamanSpinDependent2025}